mauricemanktelow/Prep4Translit/README.md

 # Prep4Translit
 ## Description

-The program imports a Microsoft word document (docx) and creates a new version which duplicates all Greek and Hebrew text in readiness for producing a transliteration using SIL's TECkit program
+The program imports a Microsoft word document (docx) and creates a new version which, by default,duplicates all Greek and Hebrew text in readiness for producing a transliteration using SIL's TECkit program.
+(It can be extended to other language sets - see below for more detail)

 For example:
 *&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is the common verb היי in the Qal binyan*
 would become
 *&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This is the common verb היי} היי} in the Qal binyan*

+## Preparation
+Before running the program the original Word file should define a unique style which can be applied to the transliterated text.

+### Recommendation

+Before The optional {} characters surrounding the transliterated

 ## Computer Requirements